 (g) issue opinions to the European Parliament, the Council, or the Commission as provided for in Article 34;

 (ga) issue opinions to the European Parliament, the Council, or the Commission as provided for in Article 16a.
-(18 Balz, Berès> )
+(18 Balz, Berès> applies to Art.
+1, 2 & 3)

-(g b) issue answers to questions, as laid down in Article 16b; (393 Hübner > )
+(g b) issue answers to questions, as laid down in Article 16b; (393 Hübner > applies to Art.
+1, 2 & 3)

+(g c) issue time-limited no-action letters, as laid down in Article 9a; (394, 882, 883, 989 Klinz et al, 396 Swinburne > applies to Art.
+1, 2 & 3)

 (h) collect the necessary information concerning financial institutions as provided for in Article 35 and Article 35b;

 (i) develop common methodologies for assessing the effect of product characteristics and distribution processes on the financial position of institutions and on consumer protection;